Last updated: 22 April 2020

 We encourage you to call your landlord to discuss what arrangements can be put in place regarding your lease, particularly if your business can no longer operate.

 On 29 March, the Australian Government announced a moratorium on evictions over the next six months for commercial and residential tenancies in financial distress who are unable to meet their commitments due to the impact of coronavirus.
 On 7 April, a mandatory code of conduct for commercial tenancies, to be legislated by each state and territory, was also announced.
 Commercial tenants, landlords and financial institutions are encouraged to sit down together to find a way through this period to ensure that businesses can survive and be there on the other side.

 If you would like guidance, call us on 133 140 to speak to a commercial tenancy adviser (8:30am to 4:30pm on weekdays).

 Please note: The State Government is currently working on a number of measures to provide assistance to small business landlord and tenants, including amendments to existing legislation to respond to the mandatory code of conduct for commercial tenancies announced on 7 April.
 We will provide further information on these measures once details are announced.

 10. Consider whether you can draw on your superannuation

-If you are a sole trader whose hours of work or income has fallen by 20 per cent or more as a result of the pandemic, the Federal Government is allowing special access to withdraw funds from your superannuation.
+If you are a sole trader, someone whose business was suspended due to restrictions, or have experienced a 20 per cent or greater reduction in turnover as a result of the pandemic, the Federal Government is allowing special access to withdraw funds from your superannuation.
 The tax free withdrawals are capped at $10,000 this financial year and a further $10,000 next financial year.
 Applications are to be made via the my.gov.au portal, and will be managed by the ATO who will communicate with the super funds of eligible applicants.